-The assessment is carried out by the preparation and presentation of a case study (max 30 points) as well as a written exam (max 60 points).
-In total, a maximum of 90 points can be achieved in the event.
+The assessment is carried out (according to \$4(2), 3 of the examination regulation) through the preparation and presentation of a case study (max.
+30 points) and a written open book exam (max.
+60 points).
+In total, a maximum of 90 points can be earned during the course.
+In the summer term 2021, the written open book exam will either take place in the lecture hall or online, depending on further pandemic developments.